metamystical/mdht/README.md

-## mdht -- Mainline DHT
+## mdht.js -- Mainline DHT

-Dynamic Hash Table customized for the mainline DHT used by bittorrent to locate torrent peers without using a tracker.
-Currently uses only IPv4.
+Dynamic Hash Table customized for the mainline DHT used by bittorrent to locate torrent peers without using a tracker and including BEP44 data storage.
+IPv4 only.

+### Terminology:

+location (loc) -- 6-byte buffer, network location (4-byte IPv4 address + 2-byte port)
+peer -- 6-byte buffer, location of a mainlne bittorrent client (TCP) that includes a DHT node, not always having the same port as its node id -- 20-byte buffer, a DHT node id or a torrent infohash node -- 26-byte buffer (20-byte id + 6-byte location), identfies and locates a DHT node

-### Usage:
+### Usage (API):
 ```
 const dhtInit = require('mdht')
 const dht = dhtInit(options, update) // options is an object, update is a callback function